-Health Insurance Costs (Benefits Committee Recommendation)
+Health/Life Insurance Costs (Benefits Committee Recommendation)

 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
-Each year, Regence examines the City's "use" of the plan and its total costs to Regence, and then determines the price for the following year.
-National averages in health insurance annual increases were around 4%.
-This year, the City increase is around that average at 3.4%, due to a decrease in usage.
+Each year Regence examines the City's "use" of the plan and its total costs to Regence and then determines the price for the following year.
+This year, there will be no increase in the City's health insurance.
+The life insurance increase to the General Fund for FY 2019 will be \$1,382.